superjimpupcake/Pupcake/README.md

 ##About Pupcake Framework
 + Pupcake is a minimal but extensible microframework for PHP 5.3+
 + Pupcake can be run in traditional web server such as Apache.
-+ Pupcake can be run in command line with event based functionalities like Node.js by using php-uv and php-httpparser plugins
++ Pupcake can be run in command line with event based functionalities like Node.js by using the Node plugin together withg php-uv and php-httpparser extensions
 + For more detail usages on using pupcake in general and on traditional web servers, please see https://github.com/superjimpupcake/Pupcake/wiki/_pages
-+ To see what pupcake can do like Node.js, check out this README page
++ To see what pupcake can do like Node.js, check out this README page, the Node plugin is under actively development and will provide more features down the road

 ##Installation: